-In June this year Microsoft stretched the boundaries of data centres by dumping one in the sea.
+In June this year Microsoft stretched the boundaries of data centers by dumping one in the sea.

-The ground-breaking self-sufficient underwater data centre was the culmination of around four years’ work and is now processing workloads on the seafloor near Scotland’s Orkney Islands.
+The ground-breaking self-sufficient underwater data center was the culmination of around four years' work and is now processing workloads on the seafloor near Scotland's Orkney Islands.

 Labelled Project Natick, the idea was based on the fact that more than half of the world's population lives within 120 miles of the coast and thus cuts down on latency, in addition to there being an abundance of renewable energy sources like solar, wind, and hydro.

-Speaking at the Microsoft Future Decoded conference in London, Nadella asserted projects like the 40-foot data centre pod in Scotland could be replicated around the world.
+Speaking at the Microsoft Future Decoded conference in London, Nadella asserted projects like the 40-foot data center pod in Scotland could be replicated around the world.

 "Since 50 percent of the world's population lives close to water bodies, we think this is the way we want to think about future data center regions and expansion," Nadella said.